As you get started on your application, here are a few things that we want you to know before you tell us more about yourself.

-If you do not see your gender identity listed or would like to select more than one identity, select Another Identity and enter how you would like to identify.
+If you do not see your gender identity listed, select “My gender is:” and enter how you would like to identify.

 Please select the country of your primary citizenship.
 If you have dual citizenship, you should apply to MIT with your U.S. citizenship status.
 If you hold a non-U.S. dual citizenship, you may select your preferred country and your application will be listed as international in our application process.
 We don’t have any preference as to which country you list.